rr-/bk/README.md

 bk
 ---

-An utility that lets you change desktop background for GNU/Linux and Windows.
+An utility that lets you change desktop background for GNU/Linux, Windows and Cygwin.

 ### Installation